Rahmi M. Koç Museum

 The Rahmi M. Koç Museum is a private industrial museum in Istanbul, Turkey dedicated to the history of transport, industry and communications.
-Rahmi M. Koç, member of the wealthiest dynasty in Turkey and retired chairman (currently the honorary chairman) of the Koç Group, founded the museum in 1991, which was opened on December 13, 1994.
+Rahmi M. Koç, member of one of the wealthiest families in Turkey and retired chairman (currently the honorary chairman) of the Koç Group, founded the museum in 1991, which was opened on December 13, 1994.
 The museum is located in the suburb of Hasköy on the northern shore of the Golden Horn and situated in two historical buildings connected to each other.
 It is open to public every day except Monday.
-The museum's general manager is Ertuğrul Duru.

 A sister museum, but smaller in size, the Çengelhan Rahmi M. Koç Museum opened its doors in Ankara in 2005, followed by a third Rahmi M. Koç Museum on Cunda Island in 2014.

 History

 A visit of Rahmi Koç to the Henry Ford Museum in Dearborn, Michigan, United States inspired him to create this museum.
 The Koç Foundation bought the first museum building in 1991, which was left derelict and seriously damaged after a roof fire in 1984.
 This building (in Turkish: Lengerhane), was initially used for casting anchors and chains for the Ottoman Navy, during the rule of Sultan Ahmed III (1703–1730).
 It was restored during the reign of Selim III (1789–1807) before passing into the ownership of the Ministry of Finance in the Ottoman Empire.
 During the Republican era, the State Monopoly and Tobacco Co. then used the building as a warehouse until 1951.
 The Koç Foundation spent two and a half years for the restoration work of this Class II category historical monument.

 In July 2001, the museum opened a new building to improve the display of its collection of industrial and scientific artifacts.
 This new section was a disused historical dockyard, founded in 1861 by the Ottoman maritime company Şirket-i Hayriye for the maintenance and reparation works of its own ships.
 The Koç Foundation bought the building in 1996.

 The two buildings are on the same road, on opposite sides: the dockyard part of the complex is on the shores of the Golden Horn.
 A glass-sided ramp leads down to the basement exhibition area of the Lengerhane.